opendp/dpcreator/deploy/README.md

 - Building of Docker Images
 - Creation of k8s .yaml files with correct environment variable settings
+- Using the k8s files on an Azure cluster
-- Setting up Azure resources
+- Setting up Azure resources (_covered in a separate doc_)

 The instructions here are not exhaustive and depend on the specific cluster/etc.